Q. Why did Cisco develop the Cisco Visual Networking Index

 Q. Can you share the application-level traffic data and country-level data you used to construct the regional traffic figures?

-Q. Where can I ask questions about the Cisco VNI Global IP Traffic Forecast data?
+Q. How can I ask questions about the Cisco Complete VNI Forecast?

-For more information, refer to www.cisco.com/go/vni.
-Inquiries can be directed to email@example.com.
-You may also submit questions or comments to our feedback section at www.cisco.com/go/vni.
+For more information, refer to https://www.cisco.com/go/vni.
+You may also submit questions or comments to our feedback section at https://www.cisco.com/go/vni.